-This bill aims to amend and update the provisions governing the West Virginia Law Institute, which serves as an official advisory law revision and reform agency for the state.
+This bill aims to amend and update the provisions of the West Virginia Law Institute, which serves as an official advisory law revision and reform agency for the state.
 Key changes include the establishment of the institute at the West Virginia University College of Law, the clarification of its purposes and duties, and the restructuring of its governing council.
-The bill specifies that the institute will promote the simplification of state laws, conduct legal research, and make recommendations for legal reforms to the Joint Committee on Government and Finance.
+The bill specifies that the institute will promote the simplification of state laws, conduct legal research, and make recommendations for improvements to the Joint Committee on Government and Finance.
 Additionally, it introduces new responsibilities such as recommending the repeal of obsolete statutes and submitting reports to the Joint Committee.

 Statutes affected: